XuJiandong/moleculec-c2/README.md

 ```
 We can also make another one based on syscall.

-When "mol2_cursor_t" is returned from one function, it doesn't access memory.
+When "mol2_cursor_t" is returned from functions, it doesn't access memory.
 As the name "cursor" suggests, it's only an cursor.
 We can access memory on demand by "mol2_read_at", for example:
 ```C
     mol2_cursor_t witness_cur = witnesses.tbl->at(&witnesses, 0);